Skip to main content

 • step - How many values to step from one term to the next.
 For range types, this is the step from the lower value of one term to the next. (required for non-integer types)

-• span - For range types other than date and datetime, this determines the span of the lower value of a term and its upper value (optional, defaults to 1 if neeeded in the query)
+• span - When generating a sequence of ranges (except for date and datetime ranges), this specifies the difference between the lower value of each term and its upper value.
+Typically, this is the same as the step value. (optional, defaults to 1 if neeeded in the query)

-• output_field - A django model field class, one of BigIntegerField, IntegerField, DecimalField, DateField, DateTimeField, BigIntegerRangeField, IntegerRangeField, DecimalRangeField, DateRangeField, or DateTimeRangeField. (required)
+• output_field - A django model field class, one of BigIntegerField, IntegerField, DecimalField, DateField, DateTimeField, BigIntegerRangeField, IntegerRangeField, DecimalRangeField, DateRangeField, or DateTimeRangeField.
+If not provided, the field will be determined from the type of the start input. (optional)

 • include_id - If set to True, an auto-incrementing id field will be added to the QuerySet.